 Lynne’s key responsibility is to strengthen and evaluate programs and service delivery.
 Her strategic objective is to establish a program evaluation process and use research, monitoring & learning to identify gaps, policy issues and advocacy opportunities with colleagues across Canada.

 Bashir’s role is to steer innovation around workplace language learning through our Working Together Pilot project.
 His objective is to strengthen connections with employers that benefit newcomer integration into the workforce.

-Manager of Resettlement and Housing
+Manager, Resettlement and Housing

 Fran’s role is to support quality improvement initiatives including the development of metrics to strengthen programs and service delivery, with a specific focus on the early stages of the resettlement process.
-She oversees front line operations at our temporary accomodation site, and informs advocacy directions around housing.
+She oversees front line operations at our temporary residence site, and informs advocacy directions around housing.